jpwong0316/wi21-cse110-lab4/part1/part1.md

       numeric value of "3" is just 3 but the numeric value of undefined is NaN which makes 3 - NaN = NaN.

 15.
+   A. true is the output since comparisons between different types convert the values to numbers, and 2 > 1 is true.
+   B. false is the output because string comparisons compare character by character, and '2' < '1' is false.
+   C. true is the output because comparisons between different types convert the values to numbers, and 2 == 2 is true.
+   D. false is the output because === is a strict equality check that checks without type conversion, and the number 2 is not equal to the string 2.
+   E. false is the output because comparisons between different types convert the values to numbers. true is 1, and 1 == 2 is false.
+   F. true is the output because === is a strict equality check and Boolean(var) is true for any "non-empty" value of var.
+Thus, Boolean(2) is true and
+      true === true is true.

+16. The difference between == and === operators is that == is a regular equality check and === is a strict equality check.
+The regular equality check, when converting different types, will convert the values to numbers.
+This means something like 0 == false is true since false is numerically equivalent to 0.
+    The strict equality check will check equality without any type conversion, so 0 === false is false because 0 is a number and false is a boolean.

+17.